LeeZeHao/Kiki_Delivery_Docs/features/controlinterface.md

 A more detailed, step-by-step explanation of this system is provided in the [Access Control System](https://leezehao.github.io/Kiki_Delivery_Docs/features/accesscontrol.html) feature page.

 ### Main Control Interface

+After connecting to the drone, users will begin receiving audio and video feed from the drone.
+The user's audio feed will also be sent to the drone.

+The functions users can perform in this page are listed below:

+#####

 Users in the control page can
 - Observe their own camera view on top right corner
 - Observe the drone’s camera view in middle of screen